OOI-CabledArray/metadataVerification/README.md

 # metadataVerification
 Metadata verification scripts for OOI RCA.

+### extracting serial numbers from raw data files
 In order to verify instrument serial numbers the mi-instrument playback function must have a correctly configured python 2.7 env available.
 This is defined in the mi.yml file in this repo and was configured in part using these instructions: